lwhitelock/ITGlue-Hudu-Migration/README.md

 - Flexible Asset Layouts
 - Flexible Assets
 - Documents with folder structure
-- Passwords
+- Passwords* (Password Folders _do not_ get  migrated)
 - Document Links

 ## What the script cannot migrate:
 - Checklists - This is a limitation in the ITGlue API and export lacking functionality for checklists, so there currently is not a workaround.
 - SSL Certificates
+- Password Folders
+ - Unforunately, the IT Glue API does not expose password folders, so there currently isn't a way to bring folders over)
+- Personal Passwords
 - Permissions (Folders, Companies, Passwords, KBs, etc.)
+- List of share links (external articles, passwords, etc.)
+ - To our knowledge, there isn't a way to know if/where/how many external share links you are using.
+Hudu supports external sharing as well, so you'll have to enable those on the Hudu side and get the new links shared out.

 ## What you'll need
 - An ITGlue API Key with password access (API access is generally limited to the Enterprise plan)
 - Your IT Glue API URL
-- A full export of your IT Glue tenant
+- A full export of your IT Glue tenant (it's recommended to put a hault on IT Glue data updates once you initiate an export)
 - A Hudu instance (either self-hosted or cloud hosted)
 - A Hudu API Key
-- Your Hudu Domain
+- Your Hudu URL

 # Prerequisites -  ***Hudu Instance***

 It's recommended to have a fresh Hudu install with no integrations setup.
 You'll want to sync things like companies and contacts from your PSA and configurations from your RMM **after** the migration is completed.
 Don’t setup any custom Asset Layouts and let the migration create the initial assets.

+If you have an existing asset layouts in Hudu, it's recommended to rename them all (i.e. suffixed "-original") before you begin or instruction the migration script to

 **1. Make sure you are on a known-compatible Hudu version--**

-At this point in time **(August 27, 2025)**, the ideal version to be on when using this fork is at least `2.37.1` image.
+At this point in time, the ideal version to be on when using this fork is at least `2.39.1` image.
 Up to `2.39.0` has been tested to be stable thus far.

 **2 (optional).** If you're self hosted, It's best to set ratelimit to be high.
 To do so, you can add this to your .env file and perform a docker compose down/up.
 If you're Cloud/Hudu hosted, the script will automatically wait if it hits the rate limit and will continue automatically.